-Jungle Tarpon, the Tapam, Rainbow Bass & other Freshwater Species
+Jungle Tarpon, the Tapam, Rainbow Bass and other Freshwater Species

 Our guides know the deep and tranquil waters where to find the jungle Tarpon, also know as Tapam fish.